Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

 :   Offset to correct (by addition) the value of the non-polar contribution to the solvation free energy term.

 `molsurf` (Default = 0)
-:   Define the algorithm to calculate the surface area for the non polar solvation term.
+:   Define the algorithm to calculate the surface area for the non-polar solvation term.

     * 0: LCPO (Linear Combination of Pairwise Overlaps)
     * 1: molsurf algorithm